spurthiamith/foster-app/README.md

 https://github.com/internbuddy/sandbox.git
 ```
 ### Contact
-Can send mail to mentor@internbuddy.in or visit [InternBuddy](https://internbuddy.in/)
+Do connect with us for further details through e-mail mentor@internbuddy.in or visit [InternBuddy](https://internbuddy.in/)